How AI Agents (Like Docket) Cut Sales Cycles by 10–30%

 Structured.
 Automatically.
 Every time.
 This delivers consistency that human SDRs can't match.
 And without the false positives of rigid scoring models.

-Sellers depend on sales engineers to answer product questions: feature details, objection handling, competitive positioning, technical fit.
-When there are three AEs for every SE, that's a problem.
+Sellers depend on technical experts to answer product questions: feature details, objection handling, competitive positioning, technical fit.
+When there are three AEs for every expert, that's a problem.

-The cost: deals stall while reps wait for SE availability.
+The cost: deals stall while reps wait for expert availability.
 Technical questions go unanswered.
 Discovery calls miss critical details.
-And new reps can't reach productivity without an SE mentoring them.
+And new reps can't reach productivity without an expert mentoring them.

-Docket built a system that understands your product the way an SE does.
+Docket built a system that understands your product the way an expert does.
 Not just features, but integration patterns, security requirements, deployment constraints, and how your product compares to competitors.

 It's the difference between prep consuming a rep's morning versus enabling them to take another call.
 Multiply that across a team of 20 reps, and you're talking about 40+ additional selling hours per week without adding headcount.